roguehistory/DIGH-HIST3812/content/en/week/five/instructions.md

 #### AKA, I think you should read them!

 {{< notice success "Important" >}} Can't get access to a reading?
 Let Me Know, and I will do what I can to help you. {{< /notice>}}

-1. Stewart, Michael Edward, David Alan Parnell, and Conor Whatelyin 2022    Finding Byzantium.
-In *The Routledge Handbook on Identity in Byzantium*, editors Michael Edward Stewart, David Alan Parnell, and Conor Whately, pp. 1-16.
-Routledge, New York.

-2. Foskolou, Vicky.
+1. Foskolou, Vicky.
 2008   Byzantium on the Web: New Technologies at the Service of Museums and Educational Institutions for the Presentation of Byzantine Culture. _Byzantinische Zeitschrift_ 100 (2): 629-636.

-3. Stouraitis, Ioannis.
+2. Stouraitis, Ioannis.
 2014   Roman Identity in Byzantium: A Critical Approach. _Byzantinische Zeitschrift_ 107 (1): 175-220.

-4. Goldwyn, Adam.
+3. Goldwyn, Adam.
 2022 Byzantium in the American Alt-Right Imagination.
 In The Routledge Handbook on Identity in Byzantium, editors Michael Edward Stewart, David Alan Parnell, and Conor Whately, pp. 424-439.
 Routledge, New York.

-5. Betancourt, Roland.
+4. Betancourt, Roland.
 2021 Why White Supremacists and QAnon Enthusiasts Are Obsessed – but Very Wrong – about the Byzantine Empire.
 The Conversation Accessed 17 November 2021.
 [Link](http://theconversation.com/why-white-supremacists-and-qanon-enthusiasts-are-obsessed-but-very-wrong-about-the-byzantine-empire-154994)

 ---
 #### Museum Case Study Suggestions: